Growing Older

 Getting older is not always fun but it is interesting.
 Because I have a head of snow-white hair and have had for a number of years, I have been treated like an old person for a long time.
 Used to bother me but now I just enjoy the doors being opened, having the youngsters say "Yes ma'am" and "No ma'am"and letting them think I am full of wisdom.
 If they only knew!

-Old age is certainly not for sissies, as a book I had wrote about.
+Old age is certainly not for sissies, as a book I read explains.
 You have several visitors who begin to hang around a lot like Arthur Itis, Bur Sitis, Aching Hip, Joint Pain and other unwelcome friends.
 They are not only unpleasant but are also painful.
 Thank goodness for Mr. Tylenol, Mr. Ben Gay, Ms. Sports Cream and Mr. and Mrs. Pain Pills.
 Without their help in handling these friends, we would be in a bad way.

 There are couple of other downers such as thinning hair, reduced energy and slowing gait but there are some pluses.
 The hair may be thinning on top but is is growing in the nose, on the chin, upper lip and in the ears.
 Your energy may be waning a bit but your production goes up as you slow down you get a lot more done.
 As far as the slowing gait, you get to smell the roses and appreciate what you see.